8an3/mynotesrepo/10519_Catalyst Software_todo.md

 - [x] need to make the objects for core/navbars and pages
 - [ ] post linked in blog post about  pre promtp
 - [ ] monaco editor need to add in support of saving settings whene edited
+- [ ] items in components pages, need to be checked probably have to be rebuilt if from shadcn templates
 - [x] ### DONE BUT KEWEP HERE FOR REFERENCE
 - [x] #### UI LIB
 - [ ] https://www.shadcn.io/components/code/code-block#preview-code-block-highlight-line